Dark Star (film)

-Dark Star is a 1974 American science fiction comedy film directed and produced by John Carpenter and co-written with Dan O'Bannon.
+Dark Star is a 1974 American independent science fiction comedy film produced, scored and directed by John Carpenter and co-written with Dan O'Bannon.
 It follows the crew of the deteriorating starship Dark Star, twenty years into their mission to destroy unstable planets that might threaten future colonization of other planets.

-Beginning as a University of Southern California student film produced from 1970 to 1972, it was gradually expanded to feature-length until it appeared at Filmex in 1974, and subsequently received a limited theatrical release in 1975.
+Beginning as a University of Southern California (USC) student film produced from 1970 to 1972, it was gradually expanded with reshoots in 1973, eventually appearing in its current feature-length form at Filmex in March 1974, and subsequently received a limited theatrical release in 1975.
 Its final budget is estimated at $60,000.
-While initially unsuccessful with audiences, it was relatively well-received by critics, and continued to be shown in theaters as late as 1980.
-The home video revolution of the early 1980s helped the movie achieve "cult classic" status; O'Bannon collaborated with home video distributor VCI in the production of releases on VHS, LaserDisc, DVD, and eventually Blu-ray.
+While initially unsuccessful with audiences, it was relatively well received by critics, and continued to be shown in theaters as late as 1980.
+The home video revolution of the early 1980s helped the movie achieve "cult classic" status.
+O'Bannon collaborated with home video distributor VCI in the production of releases on VHS, LaserDisc, DVD, and eventually Blu-ray.

 Dark Star was Carpenter's feature directorial debut; he also scored the film.
-It was the feature debut for O'Bannon, who also served as editor, production designer, and visual effects supervisor, and appeared as Sergeant Pinback.
+It was also the feature debut for O'Bannon, who also served as editor, production designer, and visual effects supervisor, and appeared as Sergeant Pinback.

 Plot

 In the mid-22nd century, mankind has begun to colonize interstellar space.
-Armed with artificially intelligent Thermostellar Triggering Devices, which can talk and reason, the scout ship Dark Star searches for "unstable planets" which might threaten future colonization.
+Armed with Artificial Intelligence Thermostellar Triggering Devices (bombs which can talk and think), the scout ship Dark Star, with its crew of five and a sentient computer that manages the ship's systems, searches for "unstable planets" that might threaten future colonization.

-Twenty years into its mission, the Dark Star has aged and suffers frequent malfunctions.
-Commanding officer Powell has died in one such event, but remains aboard in cryogenic suspension.
-Lieutenant Doolittle, a former surfer from Malibu, has taken over as commander.
-The tedium of their work has driven the crew of Pinback, Boiler, and Talby "around the bend", so they have created distractions for themselves.
+Twenty "Earth years" into its mission (the crew only aging three years in that time), the Dark Star has aged poorly, and suffers frequent malfunctions of most systems.
+The ship experiences radiation leaks, a hull breach that destroys the living quarters, failing life support and communication systems, elevators that operate randomly, and a self-destructing storage room that destroys the ship's entire supply of toilet paper.
+Commanding Officer Powell has died in one such event, electrocuted by his malfunctioning chair, but remains aboard in cryogenic suspension.
+Lieutenant Doolittle, a former surfer from Malibu, has reluctantly taken over as commander.
+The tedium of their mission has driven the crew of Sergeant Pinback, Boiler, and Talby around the bend, so they have created distractions for themselves: Talby spends all of his time in an observation dome, staring blankly at the stars; Boiler plays the knife game with a switchblade; Doolittle plays solitaire and a homemade xylophone.

-Pinback plays practical jokes, maintains a video diary, and has adopted a ship's mascot in the form of a mischievous "beach ball"-like alien who refuses to stay in a storage room.
-After it attempts to push him down an elevator shaft, he eventually accidentally kills it with a tranquilizer gun (which pops the alien like a balloon).
-He claims to really be Bill Froug and says that the real Pinback has committed suicide.
+Pinback, meanwhile, plays practical jokes, maintains a video diary, and has adopted a mischievous beach-ball-like alien with sharp claws as the ship's mascot.
+After the alien escapes its room and attempts to push him down an elevator shaft, he accidentally kills it with a tranquilizer gun (which pops the alien like a balloon).
+He claims to really be Bill Froug, having accidentally replaced the real Pinback, who committed suicide prior to the mission.